mvolkmann/blog/src/prolog.md

 - `~s`: substitutes a literal string
 - `~w`: substitutes a word derived from an atom name
 - TODO: Add more!

+The `put` function writes a single ASCII value to the current output stream.
+It is the counterpart to the `get` function.

 ## Special Characters